(Updated 21. September 2022)

 The latest hard fork is another example of how Ethereum continues to proceed with a string of improvements in its ecosystem to benefit all users.
 Ethereum is only overshadowed by the cryptocurrency mammoth Bitcoin that drives the entire market.

-When Ethereum 2.0 comes out, it will likely be game-over for a lot of other cryptocurrencies.
-Personally, I think that projects like Cardano, Solana, and others need to establish a reasonably large ecosystem of Dapps, developers, and users before Ethereum 2.0 arrives.
+When Ethereum 2.0 fully rolls out and sharding manages to scale it to hundreds of thousands of transactions per second, it will likely be game-over for a lot of other cryptocurrencies.
+Personally, I think that projects like Cardano, Solana, and others need to establish a reasonably large ecosystem of Dapps, developers, and users before Ethereum 2.0 takes over.

 Theta, however, will likely not be negatively affected by the 2.0 upgrade to Ethereum.
 Theta is not a direct competitor to Ethereum and might actually benefit from the general adoption of blockchain tech that Ethereum 2.0 brings.